AaronTraas/Notes/Recipes/cocktails/Apple Sangria.md

 # Apple "Sangria"

 Sweet fall drink.
 Not really sangria, but tastes like caramel apples.
+Also, does not require aging for 8+ hours.

 ## Ingredients